2016 Wake Forest Demon Deacons football team

 The 2016 Wake Forest Demon Deacons football team represented Wake Forest University during the 2016 NCAA Division I FBS football season.
 The team was coached by Dave Clawson, who was in his third season at the school, and played its home games at BB&T Field.
 Wake Forest competed in the Atlantic Division of the Atlantic Coast Conference, as they have since the league's inception in 1953.
 They finished the season 7–6, 3–5 in ACC play to finish in a tie for fourth place in the Atlantic Division.
 They were invited to the Military Bowl where they defeated Temple.

 When Wake Forest lost to Louisville on November 12, Dave Clawson alleged that Louisville had received impermissible information that benefited the Cardinals on the football field.
 On December 14, 2016, after a month long probe, former Wake Forest staff member and IMG College radio analyst Tommy Elrod was dismissed from the program for leaking confidential and proprietary game preparations on multiple occasions.
+Once the leaks came to light, Clawson and offensive coordinator Warren Ruggiero would completely overhaul the Demon Deacons' offensive playbook in the offseason resulting in the "slow mesh" offense, an offensive scheme based on the run-pass option (RPO).